 I could go on and on about the million other tiny reasons of why we fell so deeply in love with this area.
 The history, the cleanliness, the safety, plus it’s European flavor.
 Trust me, the cheap espressos, wine, and cheese have not gone unnoticed.
 Plus all of the impromptu (and free) festivals, concerts, and other events always going on.

 Needless to say, if the season and our Visas allowed us, we could spend months and even into years enjoying these island groups.
 Besides Guatemala, it’s the only place we’ve ever seriously considered buying property because we never wanted to leave.
+If you’re thinking of spending a long time on a place you’re probably going to fall in love with, make sure to secure the right visa first with the aid of consulates, such as the Italian Consulate Los Angeles.

 Unfortunately they’re not on a highly traveled cruising route.
 The best way to get to the Azores is heading east across the Atlantic, although Madeira wouldn’t be too far out of the way for those making their way south upon leaving the Med.
 So if you ever find yourself with the opportunity to visit any of these islands, hop on that chance right away.
 I promise it will be something you’ll never regret.